ReFirmLabs/centrifuge-cli/docs/POLICY.md

 ### Mapping policy results to a standard

 Policy results can be mapped to a security standard.
-Each element of a standard that relates to a Centrifuge analysis result can be defined, and then the policy rules that apply to that standard are listed.
+Each element of a standard that relates to a Binwalk analysis result can be defined, and then the policy rules that apply to that standard are listed.
 If the policy rule fails, then the element of the standard also fails.

 This is optional - standard mapping is only performed if the `standard` tag is present.

-Here is an example mapping the two of the elements of the OWASP IoT Top 10 to Centrifuge policy results:
+Here is an example mapping the two of the elements of the OWASP IoT Top 10 to Binwalk policy results:
 ```
 standard:
   name: IoT OWASP Top 10